home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 steps, though.

 You have three options how to use this tutorial.
 It's your decision how deep you want to dive.

+1. Reading as documntation

     You can just read it as a kind of documentation.

+2. cloning and running the repository

     You can fork and/or clone it to inspect and run the final result.
+Even if you take this approach you will need to set up the tools to run them.
+In this case mind to run `npm install` after cloning to install the libraries.

+3. step by step

     You can follow along and do everything from scratch to experience the full setup of a project.

-If you decide to take the third approach start by copying the the file `card.js` from the previous tutorial and adjust the names of the class and identifiers to match this tutorial.
+Start by copying the the file `card.js` from the previous tutorial and adjust the names of the class and identifiers to match this tutorial.
 Staying with the previous identifiers may work also but could cause confusion and conflicts.

-Even if you take the second approach you will need to set up the tools to run them.
-In this case mind to run `npm install` after cloning to install the libraries.
+If you want more advice, just do all three steps.
+First skim-read the tutorial to see what it is about.
+Then do the installation of *node* and *npm* to be able to run the cloned repo.
+Then try and learn to set up your own project.

 ## Setup